 Starting with success rates, they vary from 19% for the NIH R01 grants to 48% in the Swiss single project funding scheme.
 There is a tendency for declining success rates at the bigger agencies (in particular, NIH -12 percentage points, SNSF -10 percentage points, albeit from very high levels), only some smaller UK agencies see increasing success rates.
 To properly judge success rates, they should be compared with the number of applications, controlling for scale.
 Figure 49 shows the number of applications over time relative to population, where Switzerland and the US achieve the highest number of applications, so that the high Swiss success rate cannot be due to a small number of applications.
-Germany also achieves a comparatively high success rate, which had actually dropped by more than 5 percentage points but then started to increase again since 2013 (Figure 46 and Figure 47, success rates over time); the number of applications relative to the number of higher education researchers in full time equivalents (Figure 50), Germany is at par with Switzerland which has declined in recent years.
+Germany also achieves a comparatively high success rate, which had actually dropped by more than 5 percentage points but then started to increase again since 2013 (Figure 46 and Figure 47, success rates over time); the number of applications relative to population is in between Switzerland and the US at the top and the Netherlands and the UK at the bottom.
+Relative to the number of higher education researchers in full time equivalents (Figure 50), Germany is at par with Switzerland which has declined in recent years.
 The success rate at the Austrian FWF is also in the higher range.